Professional's MBA Admissions

 - Professional work experience, typically two years.
 Prospective students with fewer than two years of work experience are encouraged to review their qualifications with an advisor at 410-617-5067 or firstname.lastname@example.org.

 - Facility in algebra and graphing of mathematical functions, graphic interpretation, and probability.
 Proficiency in these areas will be determined through recent college or graduate level credit (B or better in a single course) in finite mathematics, pre-calculus, or mathematical models for business.
-Proficiency may also be established through superior GMAT/GRE performance.
+Proficiency may also be established through a score of 80 percent or better on the Math Proficiency Exam.

 Applicants accepted for graduate study will be advised in writing.
 Individuals will also be informed of any required undergraduate courses or prerequisites.
 A program advisor will assist in planning your program of study.
 Students are responsible for discussing any special needs they may have with their advisor.